anovio1/tambak/RustLib/src/DEV_DOCUMENTATION.md

 # PhoenixCache
 This Rust library compresses and decompresses typed columnar data by applying a configurable pipeline of stateless kernels, taking raw byte slices as input and producing compressed byte vectors as output (and vice versa).

+---
+PERFECT.

+can you continue our process of providing COMPLETE SCAFFOLD for leb128.rs please?
-// COMPLETE scaffold for src/pipeline/planner.rs REMEMBER.
-(Core logicanalyzes the input data and metadata to decide the optimal sequence of compression kernels to apply, producing a pipeline plan for execution) EACH OF THESE SCAFFOLDS ARE MEANT TO BE HANDLED BY A SEPARATE TEAM.
+COMPLETE scaffold for kernels/delta.rs REMEMBER.
+EACH OF THESE SCAFFOLDS ARE MEANT TO BE HANDLED BY A SEPARATE TEAM.
 IT IS IMPORTANT THAT THEY ARE COMPLETE SCAFFOLDS

+1.  **Update all `encode`/`decode` signatures** to accept a mutable output buffer (`&mut Vec<u8>`) and return `Result<(), PhoenixError>`.
+2.  **Make the public functions generic over the type `T`** instead of taking raw bytes and a type string.
+3.  **Remove the `match` statement and `unsafe` blocks** from all kernels.
+4.  **Update the internal helper functions**  to support the new signatures.
+5.  **Rewrite the unit tests** to call the new, generic, buffer-writing APIs.

+---

 src/
 ├── lib.rs                   # Main library entry point, exposes public APIs